+44 0000 000000

 Radcliffe Observatory Quarter

-I am interested generally in mathematical modelling of real-world systems, and primarily in fluid mechanics.
+I am interested in mathematical modelling of real-world systems, and primarily in fluid and solid mechanics.
 My work involves a combination of asymptotics and numerical methods.

-In my PhD, I am studying the production of thin glass sheets via the redraw process in collaboration with Schott AG.
+In my PhD, I studied the production of thin glass sheets via the redraw process in collaboration with Schott AG.
 In the redraw process, a prefabricated sheet of glass is reheated and stretched to a desired thickness.
 This stretching can lead to undesired effects, such as non-uniform thickness and out-of-plane deformations.
-Our aim is to understand why these effects occur using mathematical models, and hence propose methods for resolving these issues.

 - Introductory Calculus,